 ✅ What Changed

-Before: Mike found out about margin problems at month-end — or never.
+Before: the owner found out about margin problems at month-end — or never.
 The bank found out before he did.

-After: Problems surface within 5–7 days.
-Mike has time to course-correct before a slipping project becomes a bleeding one.
+After: Problems surface within 5–7 days. the owner has time to course-correct before a slipping project becomes a bleeding one.

 System 2: Job Cost Tracking by Phase